COVID-19 recovery and mental health at work

 - Encourage clear start and finish times including breaks and time for physical activity.

-- Educate staff of ways to stay mentally healthy while working from home and share tools and resources with them such as Black Dog Institute: Coronavirus Mental Wellbeing and Support.
+- Educate staff of ways to stay mentally healthy while working from home and share tools and resources with them such as Black Dog Institute: Coronavirus Resources for Managers and Workers.

 - Smiling Mind: Supporting yourself and others through Coronavirus

 - WayAhead workplaces: Workplace wellbeing and mental health support

 - Australian Public Service Commission and Comcare: Responding to uncertainty and supporting others

 - Superfriend: How to spot someone in distress